Maddy Thorson: Personal life

 Thorson is transgender and uses she/her pronouns.
 By around 2020, she had adopted the name Maddy Thorson.
 In the Farewell DLC to the game Celeste, the final cutscene shows the character Madeline in her room with a rainbow flag and transgender flag.
 Thorson later confirmed that Madeline was trans in a blog post which also reflected on her own coming to terms with her gender identity.

 Thorson and her partner have been parents to a child since 2022.
-She said that with the responsibilities of parenthood, she is unlikely to develop a game in the multiplayer space in the future.
+She said in 2024 that, due to the responsibilities of parenthood, she was unlikely to develop a multiplayer game in the future.

 Reception

 Thorson was named by Forbes as one of their "30 Under 30" for gaming in 2014, recognizing her for the development of TowerFall.